Characters: Avatar: The Last Airbender: The Fire Nation

 - Eccentric Mentor: He's obsessed with tea, acts goofy, and is so casual you'd think he didn't know there was a war going on, yet he's the key to Zuko's character development and helps along Aang's and Toph's too.
 Could also be seen as a Trickster Mentor.

-- Et Tu, Zuko?: He really must have felt disappointed when Zuko betrays his trust to help capture Ba Sing Se for Azula and Ozai's approval.
+- Et Tu, Brute?: He really must have felt disappointed when Zuko betrays his trust to help capture Ba Sing Se for Azula and Ozai's approval.

-- Foreshadowing: His White Lotus tile may not seemed important when brought up during Book One, until you later find out about the Order of the White Lotus.
+- Foreshadowing: His White Lotus tile may not seemed important when brought up during Book 1, until you later find out about the Order of the White Lotus.

 - For Happiness: Everything he ever does is to make people happy.
 He constantly tries to keep his nephew on the right path, helps Toph along in her Character Development, and commends Aang for refusing to let go of his love for Katara to achieve mastery over the Avatar State.